accordproject/concerto/CONTRIBUTING.md

 ## <a name="coc"></a> Code of Conduct

-Help us keep Cicero open and inclusive.
+Help us keep Concerto open and inclusive.
 Please read and follow our [Code of Conduct][coc].

 ## <a name="requests"></a> Questions, Bugs, Features